deargle/deargle.github.io/_security_assignments/lab_asymmetric_encryption.md

 * upload your key to a keyserver
 * make a key with key length of 4096 bits
 * ensure that both first.last@colorado.edu and identikey@colorado.edu addresses are associated with your key
-* verify that your key is discoverable on `pgp.mit.edu
+* verify that your key is discoverable on `https://keys.gnupg.net/
 * submit your key key-id or fingerprint on canvas

 **Q:** Why do we need a 4096-bit key?
 Isn't that overkill?